TeamCOMPAS/COMPAS/docs/online-docs/pages/Getting started/building-COMPAS.rst

 The `clean` option instructs ``make`` to remove all existing object files (.o), and the COMPAS executable.
 A subsequent ``make`` is then forced to compile all source files and link the resultant object files (and external libraries) into a new executable.

+The executable can be tested with, e.g.,

+    ./COMPAS -v

+which will display the code version.

 See :doc:`../Developer guide/Developer build/COMPAS-local-build` for a detailed description of ``Makefile`` functionality.